OldUnreal/UnrealTournamentPatches/README.md

 * Sizzl, batonix, ue, Zim: for extensive testing and feedback on the game server
 * uZi, batonix, zkyp, and the members of the UTCTF.pug community: for helping us debug the invisible weapon/flag problem
 * Sp0ngeb0b, proasm, Deepu: for extensive testing and feedback on UnrealScript-related issues
-* Buggie: for extremely thorough testing, for the record number of bug reports, and for contributing the wxWidgets launcher and hundreds of bug fixes and improvements
 * Eternity: for helping us solve the FCollisionHash problem
 * Dizzy and NuLL: for helping us solve the invisible collision problem
 * Deaod: for feedback on our movement updates and various bug fixes
+* Metallicafan212 and dpJudas: for bug reports, fixes, and productive discussions on various rendering issues

 Localization credits:
 * Epic Games/Digital Extremes/Legend Entertainment: Original English/German/French/Spanish/Italian localizations